exante/rbmk/README.md

 -----------
 * This proxy is read-only, by design.
 * This script does not detach from its terminal, again by design.
+* Only simple binds, at least until I actually need SASL myself.
+* No TLS for now, but maybe someday.
 * Only tested with MRI 2.2, but will likely work with anything 1.9+.
+* Well, maybe not anything, as it uses [ruby-ldap](https://github.com/bearded/ruby-ldap) (a C extension).

 INSTALL
 -------